โฐ Minimum Connection Times

 ๐ข Terminal Information

 Beaumont Municipal Airport (BMT) is a premier general aviation facility serving the city of Beaumont and the wider Golden Triangle region of Southeast Texas.
 Situated approximately six miles west of the downtown business district, the airport provides a critical transportation node for the region's prominent energy, petrochemical, and agricultural sectors.
-The facility features a single 4,001-foot asphalt runway (13/31) and serves as a vital aerial gateway for private pilots, flight training programs, and specialized air taxi services.
+The airport operates with a single 4,001-foot asphalt runway (designated 13/31) and serves as a vital aerial gateway for private pilots, flight training programs, and specialized air taxi services.

 The airport's terminal building is a modern, single-story facility that manages a steady flow of general aviation and corporate traffic.
 It is specifically designed to meet the needs of professional flight crews and recreational passengers, offering a range of amenities including a comfortable visitor lounge, a specialized pilot planning room, and high-speed Wi-Fi access throughout the building.
 As an uncontrolled airfield, the facility operates without a dedicated air traffic control tower, allowing for rapid 'ramp-to-vehicle' transitions that are highly valued by time-sensitive business travelers and visiting industrial contractors.
 The terminal operates daily from 7:00 AM to 7:00 PM, with after-hours access provided to based tenants through secure gate systems.